-Backdoor rubbish collection
+Back door rubbish collection

 The Council owns and manages 12 branch libraries which provide various services and facilities for senior citizens.
 All branches are wheelchair accessible.

-Residential ratepayers on incomes up to $24,470 per annum may be eligible for a rates rebate of up to $610 for the current rating year.
+Residential ratepayers on incomes up to $25,180 per annum may be eligible for a rates rebate of up to $630 for the current rating year.
 You can apply for a rebate for the current rating year only.

 Each application is judged against criteria set by the Government.
-The criteria covers many points and, although the income limit is $24,470, you still may qualify for a rebate with a higher income figure if you have dependants, or if your rates are high.
+The criteria covers many points and, although the income limit is $25,180, you still may qualify for a rebate with a higher income figure if you have dependants, or if your rates are high.

 - without adequate housing